StanfordVL/GibsonEnv/README.md

-# Gibson Environment for Training Real World AI
+# Gibson Environment for Training Real-World Active Perceptual Agents
 You shouldn't play video games all day, so shouldn't your AI.
-In this project we build a virtual environment that offers real world experience.
-You can think of it like [The Matrix](https://www.youtube.com/watch?v=3Ep_rnYweaI).
+In this project, we build a virtual environment that offers real world experience for learnign perception.
+See [the website](http://gibson.vision/) for more information.

 ![gibson](misc/ui.gif)